Skip to main content

 3. Organize Tests: Structure your tests in a way that makes them easy to understand and navigate.
 Use meaningful names for test cases and keywords, and group related tests into suites.

 4. Continuous Integration: Integrate your Robot Framework tests into a continuous integration (CI) pipeline.
 This ensures that your tests are run automatically whenever changes are made, providing immediate feedback on the quality of your software.
+Once the suite grows past the point where everyone waits for it, layer predictive test selection on top so each pull request runs only the highest-risk subset.

 Example of Data-Driven Test in BDD